Official binary builds

 Soupault is free software published under the MIT license.
 You can build it from source for any platform supported by the OCaml programming language.

-The source code is available from these git repositories:
+The source code is available from these git repositories that are kept in sync:

 $ git clone <url> $ cd soupault $ opam pin add .